AviatrixSystems/Docs/HowTos/FAQ.rst

 How do I launch the product?
 --------------------------------

-The product consists of two components, the Controller and one or more gateways.
+The product consists of two components:	 the Controller and one or more gateways.
 The gateway is launched from the controller.

 The Controller provides a central console for all provisioning,